 Each mug has a 20 ounce capacity.
 Inside, you’ll find a stainless steel cup that keeps the wood from getting soaked through as you enjoy your favorite frothy beverages.

-Why would you want this oddity for your man cave?
+Why would you want these oddities for your man cave?

-Each piece consists of a copperhead vertebrae, or part of a snake bone.
+Each piece consists of a vertebrae, or part of a bone.
 It goes in a glass vial that has its own natural cork.
-Then, the Etsy shop owner puts the whole thing on leaf litter and preserved moss.

 For under $30, you can get your hands on this totally original gaming-style lamp.